matterpreter/getDA.sh/README.md

 # getDA.sh

-This script checks for a few common, high-impact findings I find myself using to get Domain Administrator access when I don't care about being sneaky.
-Currently, it supports:
+This script checks for a few common, easy to leverage vulnerabilites I find testers using to get Domain Administrator access when stealth doesn't matter.
+This was a joke that turned into a POC, so please don't use this for real.
+It is more of a fun automation project than something actually useful.

+Currently supports:
 1. SMB relaying
 2. Kerberoasting
 3. Null session enumeration